 - Telephone expenses

 - Depreciation of library, tools, business equipment, percentage of home computer

 - Interest on borrowing to buy shares

 - Advice relating to changing and managing investments (but not setting them up)

-- Investment publications (e.g. financial review, magazines, not ordinary newspapers)
+- Investment publications (e.g. financial reviews, magazines, not ordinary newspapers)

 - Donations (made to a deductible gift recipient)

-- Income Protection Insurance Premiums (not claimable if policy is held in super)
+- Income Protection Insurance Premiums (not claimable if the policy is held in super)